Lord-LLM/data_Science-and-Machine-Learning/README.md

 <img src="https://raw.githubusercontent.com/Trilokia/Trilokia/379277808c61ef204768a61bbc5d25bc7798ccf1/bottom_header.svg" />

-*✨ "Data is the new oil, but insights are the new gold." ⭐*
+*"Data is the new oil, but insights are the new gold." *

 **Thanks for visiting!
-Let's turn data into action.** 🚀
+Let's turn data into action.**

 </div>